mets/METS-primer/Chapter-3-0-main.md

 reference tool for implementers who wish to dip in and out of specific sections as needed.

+This chapter does not list nor define the attributes available in different elements.
+Please have a look at the Schema Documentation for detailed information.

 As discussed in Chapter 2 many of the examples will be drawn from Martial's *Epigrams*, for consistency and for the ease of using a text to illustrate these concepts.
 Although text is not the only genre or